Jason Danieley: Career

 Ben Brantley, in a review of Curtains in The New York Times, said Danieley had "the most exquisite tenor on Broadway".
 After classical voice training at the University of Missouri and Southern Illinois University, Danieley left without graduating and, at the age of 25, made his Broadway debut in the Harold Prince-directed revival of Candide, as the title character.
 Prince was quoted in The New York Times as saying, "It's unusual in the world of musical theater to find someone who can sing as well as he can act.
 Mark my words: Jason has an extraordinary future ahead of him."

 Danieley appeared Off-Broadway in the musical Hit The Lights! in 1993, but gained recognition in 1996 in Floyd Collins, based on the tragedy of caver Floyd Collins, written by Richard Rodgers’s grandson, Adam Guettel.
 The musical has a mixture of Appalachian and classical music; Ben Brantley in The New York Times noted that Danieley (with others) was "especially winning".

 Danieley starred in the musical The Full Monty, which premiered at the Old Globe Theatre, San Diego, California in June to July 2000.
 The musical opened on Broadway in October 2000.
 He appeared in the John Kander and Fred Ebb musical Curtains on Broadway in 2007.
 Composer John Kander wrote the song "I Miss the Music" specifically for the character that Danieley played in Curtains.

 He played Lt.
 Joseph Cable, in the Emmy nominated concert version of South Pacific, performed at Carnegie Hall in June 2005.
 The concert was filmed and aired on PBS' Great Performances.
 He has appeared in London's West End.

-Danieley joined Next to Normal on Broadway, replacing Brian d'Arcy James in the role of Dan on July 19, 2010, opposite Mazzie, who replaced Alice Ripley as Diana.
+Danieley joined Next to Normal on Broadway, replacing Brian d'Arcy James in the role of Dan on July 19, 2010, opposite his wife, Marin Mazzie, who replaced Alice Ripley as Diana.
 This made them a real-life couple portraying an onstage fictional married couple.